Apparent retention dataset

 Notes and caveats

-- Until 2019, Key Performance Measure 1(e) was defined as: Apparent retention rates from Year 10 to Year 12 (Indigenous school students compared to non-Indigenous school students).
-From 2019, Key Performance Measure 1(e) is defined as: Apparent retention rates from Year 10 to Year 12.
+Until 2018, Key Performance Measure 1(e) was defined as: Apparent retention rates from Year 10 to Year 12 (Indigenous school students compared to non-Indigenous school students).
+From 2019, Key Performance Measure 1(e) is defined as: Apparent retention rate from Year 10 to Year 12.
 Indigenous and non-Indigenous apparent retention rates continue to be reported as a disaggregation of the KPM.

 - Apparent retention rates for Year 7/8 - Year 9, Year 7/8 - Year 10, Year 7/8 - Year 11 and Year 7/8 - Year 12 measure the apparent retention rate from the first year of secondary schooling (Year 7 or Year 8, depending on jurisdiction) to a later year of schooling.
 Up to and including 2016, the base year for these calculations was Year 8 for Queensland, South Australia and Western Australia and Year 7 for other states and territories.

 - In 2015, the structure of schooling in Queensland and Western Australia changed, with Year 7 becoming the first year of secondary schooling, whereas previously it was Year 8.
 For those apparent retention rates using the first year of secondary education as the base year, this will progressively impact both state specific rates for Queensland and Western Australia, and national rates calculated from 2017 onwards.
-The base year for these rates for South Australia continues to be Year 8.
+While some non-government schools transitioned in 2019, and three government schools transitioned in 2020 to a new structure of Year 7 being the start of high school, Year 8 remained as the base cohort for calculating rates for students commencing secondary school in South Australia.

 - The ABS publishes both capped apparent retention rates, which are capped at 100 per cent, and uncapped apparent retention rates.
 This report publishes uncapped rates.